ArsenyCrack/LastLab/README.txt

 Instruction:
-If you want to play, you need to open folder "x64" and choose a game (.exe)
+If you want to play, you need to open path "x64/Debug" and choose a game (.exe)